Fonta1n3/FullyNoded/Readme.md

 - Open Terminal
 - `cd Documents FullyNoded` (or wherever it downloaded to)
 - run `carthage bootstrap --platform iOS` and let carthage do its thing

-## Connect to your Nodl's node

-- Gain root access to your Nodl by `ssh root@nodl.local` or `ssh root@<insert your IP>`
-- Create a password for the bitcoin user (if you have not already) `sudo passwd bitcoin`
-- The password you just set is the password you will need to add in Fully Noded as your SSH password
-- Your Fully Noded SSH User will be `bitcoin`
-- The SSH port in Fully Noded will be `22` (unless you customize it which is recommended)
-- The SSH IP in Fully Noded will either be `nodl.local` or your Nodls IP
-- Back to your Nodl
-- Switch user to bitcoin user `su - bitcoin`
-- Open your bitcoin.conf file `nano .bitcoin/bitcoin.conf`
-- Now you can see your RPC credentials that you need for Fully Noded
-- rpcpassword is the RPC password in Fully Noded and rpcuser is the RPC user in Fully Noded, easy right?
-- RPC port in Fully Noded will be 8332 for mainnet, 18332 for testnet or 18443 for regtest.
-- Thats it, you should be connected, if it gets stuck on connecting at home screen just force close the app and open again.

 ## Connect to your mac's node